50 American Small Towns Known for the Weirdest Things

 Seattle, Washington: Science Fiction Hall of Fame

-Seattle is a city known mostly for its 1990s grunge music scene, but it is also home to a museum most people probably don’t know exists.
-The Museum of Pop Culture contains everything from sound studios to Marvel comics as part of its dedication to developing technology; its Science Fiction & Fantasy Hall of Fame pays tribute to game-changing authors, actors, and other prominent folks, including Douglas Adams, Madeleine L’Engle, C.S.
-Lewis, and Leonard Nemoy.
+Seattle is known mostly for its 1990s grunge music scene, but it’s also home to a museum most people probably don’t know exists.
+The Museum of Pop Culture contains everything from sound studios to Marvel comics as part of its dedication to developing technology; its Science Fiction & Fantasy Hall of Fame pays tribute to game-changing authors, actors and other prominent folks, including Douglas Adams, Madeleine L’Engle, C.S.
+Lewis and Leonard Nimoy.

 Egyptian mummy close up detail